 You can cook your crab legs from a frozen state, just plan to leave them in the oven for 25 minutes instead of 15 minutes.
 As always, check for doneness and add more time, as needed.
 Be aware that with frozen crab legs, more water will collect in the bottom of the pan as your seafood thaws and cooks, so instead of a baking sheet, it may be best to use a shallow baking pan.

 I love serving corn on the cob and boiled potatoes and using the combination of butter, garlic and lemon as a dipping sauce for all of it.
-Tossed Mediterranean salad or gazpacho salad would both add freshness and crunch to your seafood dinner.
+Tossed Mediterranean Salad or Cucumber Gazpacho Salad would both add freshness and crunch to your seafood dinner.
 Napa Coleslaw is a lovely savory slaw option.
-And for dessert, I’d be looking at Strawberry Almond Cake or Brown Sugar Crumble Peach Pie all day long.

 You sure can.
 I try to be careful that my butter sauce complements the delicate flavor of the crab meat and doesn’t compete with it.
 But that’s a personal preference.
 If you love garlic, add a couple of minced garlic cloves to the butter sauce and don’t remove them when serving.
 Looking for an Asian flair, add a tablespoon of ginger scallion sauce to the butter sauce, or make this miso butter as your dipping sauce.
 If you’re hoping for that crab boil flair, add a teaspoon of Old Bay seasoning to the butter sauce.
 Taste and adjust before serving.